LOSSAN Rail Realignment

 A value analysis is a technical study in which we will revisit the alternatives originally proposed in the Notice of Preparation (NOP) that was released in June 2024, and/or identify new ones for consideration.
 SANDAG has invited representatives from the cities of Carlsbad, Del Mar, Encinitas, Oceanside, San Diego, and Solana Beach, as well as representatives from the 22nd District Agricultural Association, Metropolitan Transit System, North County Transit District, and Caltrans to participate.

 We expect to complete the value analysis study by the end of 2024, and the findings will be shared with the public and SANDAG Board of Directors.
-Any changes to the alternatives resulting from the value analysis will be part of a future revised NOP and public scoping meeting.
+Following action by the BOD, a revised NOP may be prepared if necessary and released for public comment.

 Topics for environmental study under CEQA include: